 This is the soup I make every week.
-And when I say every week, I really do mean at least once every seven days.
-This meal has many merits, not the least of which is the fact that it’s the one dinner no one will ever complain about.
-It also makes enough to feed my family twice, which, as you can imagine, is a definite added bonus, and the ratio of vegetables to meat is heavily in favour of the ground-grown goods, leaving me feeling virtuous for feeding it to my family as often as I do.
+When I say every week there is no exaggerating because I really do mean at least once every seven days.
+This meal has many merits, not the least of which is the fact that it’s the one dinner no one ever complains about.
+It also makes enough to feed my family twice, which, as you can imagine, is a definite added bonus.
+The ratio of vegetables to meat is heavily in favour of the ground-grown goods, leaving me feeling virtuous for feeding it to my family as often as I do.

-As a recipe developer I spend a lot of time coming up with and cooking new recipes, and I love it.
-I get a small thrill each time I stand before the stove in hopes of creating a success, but there are many, many days when I prefer to turn to the dishes I’m most familiar with instead.
+As a recipe developer I spend a lot of time coming up with and cooking new creations, but there are many, many days when I prefer to turn to the dishes I know by heart.
 When this happens, I have a set of go-to meals that I make repeatedly, and I like to think of them as our house specials.

 You’re familiar with the term, I’m sure.
 In the food industry, it’s typically a dish that is the specialty of a particular chef or restaurant.
-It could be a soup, a salad, a drink, or even a main course.
-I have my own specialties, and this sausage, bean and vegetable soup just happens to be one of them.
+It could be a salad, a drink, or even a main course.
+I have my own specialties, and this soup, loaded with spicy sausage, creamy beans, root vegetables and leafy greens, happens to be one of them.

-Every home needs a few “house specials” - I’m sure you have yours – and my pantry and freezer are always stocked with the ingredients I need to make this meal.
-Without them, I feel the same way I do when I accidentally leave my phone at home or I forget to set the PVR for Girls – a little lost.
-They are essential to my kitchen, just as the recipe is, and I take no shame is defaulting to this dish as often as I do.
+Just as every cook needs to know how to make soup, every home needs a few “house specials.”
+These are the dishes that get you through the days when you need to make the meals that you’re most familiar with.
+I’m sure you have a few of your own.
+I like to keep my pantry and freezer well stocked with the ingredients I need to make this particular meal, as they are essential to my kitchen, just as the recipe is, and I take no shame is defaulting to this dish as often as I do.

-Before I go, let’s talk about kale for a minute.
-You might be over it, but I’m definitely not.
-It’s one of the few vegetables that both of my boys easily agree on, and lest you think I’m so very lucky to have kids that readily gobble up their greens – and I agree, it’s awesome – I couldn’t get either of my boys to eat a strawberry if I paid them to, and presenting mushrooms or asparagus on the plate holds about as much appeal as a night with nothing to do but homework.
+I load this one with kale because it’s one of the few vegetables that my boys easily agree on, and lest you think I’m so very lucky to have kids that readily gobble up their greens – and I agree, it is awesome – I couldn’t get either of my boys to eat a strawberry if it was last thing I had in the fridge, and presenting mushrooms or asparagus on the plate holds about as much appeal as a night with nothing to do but homework.
 In essence, we all have our issues, but greens are not one of mine.
 I use spinach, kale and Swiss chard interchangeably, and find that removing the thick inner stalks, and cutting the leaves into thin ribbons, makes for easy eating.
-Please know though, it’s really the sausage that lures them to the table – in case you weren’t aware, boys love meat – I just add a bunch of good-for-you-ingredients to mix with it so the kids are eating what they like and what I like for them.
+Please know though, it’s really the sausage that lures them to the table; I just add a bunch of good-for-you-ingredients to mix so the kids are eating what they like as well as what I happen to like for them.